 If this is your first time making risotto, read the detailed recipe How to make the perfect risotto.
 I also explain how to make individual Parmesan bowls to serve the risotto.

-Here are more risotto recipes:
+Here are more rise recipes:

 If you have risotto leftover you can make these recipes: